‘They were shooting civilians’: Ukraine refugees saw abuses

 PRZEMYSL, Poland (AP) — As more than 2 million refugees from Ukraine begin to scatter throughout Europe and beyond, some are carrying valuable witness evidence to build a case for war crimes.

-More and more, the peope who are turning up at border crossings are survivors who have fled some of the cities hardest hit by Russian forces.
+More and more, the people who are turning up at border crossings are survivors who have fled some of the cities hardest hit by Russian forces.

 “It was very eerie,” said Ihor Diekov, one of the many people who crossed the Irpin river outside Kyiv on the slippery wooden planks of a makeshift bridge after Ukrainians blew up the concrete span to slow the Russian advance.